You’re having a conversation. Someone says something which you know is factually incorrect. What do you do?

 “No, I’m pretty sure they’re terrapins.”

 What does one do at this point?
 I’ll tell you what I did.
-As a trained non-jerk, I sat there silently, as I had taught myself to do many years before, listening to him talk knowledgeably about terrapins, how they sat at the bottom of the lake with their mouths open waiting for fish, whilst I slowly imploded.
-Physicists are currently perplexed as to how black holes, like the one I’ve become, can have the sentient thought required to write blogs.
-I, however, am still wondering how someone can manage to incorporate three different species of turtle into one painfully stupid explanation.
-As an animal lover, my dad’s explanation later that this guy had most likely never seen turtles outside the dinner table and probably thought they were all the same did not help.
+As a trained non-jerk, I sat there silently, as I had taught myself to do many years before, listening to him talk knowledgeably about terrapins, how they sat at the bottom of the lake with their mouths open waiting for fish.
+Through this, my social training made me smilingly nod, inwardly wondering how someone can manage to incorporate three different species of turtle into one painfully stupid explanation.
+My dad’s explanation later that this guy had most likely never seen turtles outside the dinner table and probably thought they were all the same did not help.

 Alligator Snapping Turtle. image taken from wikipedia.org

 Non-biology-inclined readers will probably be wondering at this point why I care so much.
 I will admit, perhaps this time I was a little biased; that same person had, only hours before, said my dad’s house reeked of cat piss, quite matter-of-factly, in those words.
 But there is a wider point to all of this.
 Everyone’s had that conversation where someone who clearly doesn’t know what they’re talking about, through dumb luck, obtained the mic.
 My dad, for instance, has many similar experiences in conversations about power tools.
 “Mate, you paid too much for that drill, I got mine for X, and all it cost me was that lithium battery…” happens quite often, to which he apparently walks off, laughs, and cries, all in one action.
 My mum (a Chinese historian), upon my question as to whether Chinese wives not taking their husbands’ surnames indicated less societal sexism, unleashed a tirade about my naivety so vehement I try not to ask her about Chinese history at all now.